 B. Measure the fork length of the fish

-C. Cut out the otolith*
+C. Cut out the otoliths

 - Lay the fish white side up and lift open the operculum, or gill cover.
 Run your finger along the backbone near where the gills used to be.
 You should feel a bulge.
 This is the otic capsule.

 - Using a moderately sharp knife, make a shallow cut and take the top off the capsule.
 If done right, you should see a cavity with the otolith suspended within.
+Remove the otolith from the cavity, but do not clean it (we can obtain genetic data from the otoliths, but only if they have not been cleaned).

-D. Submit the information
+D. Submit the data

 - Tag number: if the number appears illegible, don't throw the tag away.
 We can still read it in the lab.